Insurance 101: Plain-English Library

 What is an HDHP?

-The Power of an HSA (Health Savings Account)
+The Power of an HSA

-An HSA is a bank account dedicated to medical spending.
-You can put thousands of dollars into it completely tax-free.
-Financial experts love it because it is "Triple Tax Advantaged": The money goes in tax-free, grows tax-free in the stock market, and comes out tax-free if used on medical bills.
+An HSA is a specialized bank account dedicated purely to medical spending.
+You can deposit thousands of dollars into it every year completely tax-free.
+Financial planners and wealth managers are obsessed with HSAs because they are the only "Triple Tax Advantaged" account in existence: The money goes in tax-free, it grows tax-free if you invest it in the stock market, and it comes out tax-free if used on qualifying medical bills.

-The Playbook
+Clinical Insight: The Long-Term Playbook

 Stop reading, start solving.